-The time remaining display on a washing machine is very useful.
+The time remaining display on a washing machine, dishwasher or tumble dryer is very useful.
 However, it’s not always accurate.
 Sometimes it appears to jump back and forth and many people want to know why.

 Time remaining is an estimate

 The time remaining indicator is ultimately only an estimate of how long the chosen cycle is likely to take.
 But it’s not a fixed time because it clearly keeps adjusting during the cycle.
 It should be a reasonably educated guess, and in many cases pretty accurate, but the following things can cause the display to be inaccurate or to jump back and forth.

 I’ll be giving examples mostly related to washing machines because there are more factors that can affect the time, but most of the principles apply equally to a dishwasher or tumble dryer.

 On a washing machine for example each wash cycle will have been timed in a laboratory to get the wash cycle times.
 How long it takes to heat the water up to each specific temperature, how long each rinse takes, and finally how long each final spin cycle takes.
 This will allow them to predetermine how long any specific wash cycle should take.